Last updated on September 19th, 2022 at 12:48 pm

-If you believe that you have the power to create the change you need then your idea has the potential to become a reality.
+If you believe that you have the power to create the change you need then your idea has the potential to materialize.

-But you must first believe without a doubt, with all of your heart, and with all of your mind that you deserve your dream.
+You must first believe without a doubt, with all of your heart, and with all of your mind that you deserve your dream.
 You must be able to feel your dream coming true.
-You must become excited about your vision and happy when you picture it in your life.
+You must become excited about your vision and happy when you picture it existing in your life.

 Many would-be dreamers do not understand how a positive mental state can assist you in overcoming difficult situations that call for bravery.
 From my own experience, I’ve witnessed first-hand how your thoughts impact your life.